cs-MohamedAyman/Problem-Solving-Training/level-1/README.md

 ## [`Level 1`](https://github.com/cs-MohamedAyman/Problem-Solving-Training/tree/master/level-1/README.md)

-This level simply consists of 16 sheets, 6 sheets on URI Online Judge, 2 sheets on HackerRank Online Judge, 4 sheets on Codeforces Online Judge, and the last 4 sheets on HackerEarth Online Judge.
+This level simply consists of 18 sheets, 6 sheets on URI Online Judge, 2 sheets on HackerRank Online Judge, 2 sheets on AtCoder Online Judge, 4 sheets on Codeforces Online Judge, and the last 4 sheets on HackerEarth Online Judge.

 ## `Prerequisite Knowledge`
 The prerequisites for level 1 of this training are the basic knowledge for any programming language like ***(Variable Types - Basic Operators - Conditions - Loops - Functions - Lists/Arrays - Strings)***.